-✔ Note □ Manuals provided are specific to machine types. □ Adobe Acrobat Reader/Adobe Reader must be installed in order to view the manuals as PDF files. □ "Post Script 3 Supplement" and "UNIX Supplement" include descriptions of functions and settings that might not be available on this machine.
+Ø Note Manuals provided are specific to machine types.
+Adobe Acrobat Reader/Adobe Reader must be installed in order to view the manuals as PDF files.
+"UNIX Supplement" include descriptions of functions and settings that might not be available on this machine.
+Some manuals may not be included depending on your printer.